livedooh-Git/ldsk-dynamic-samples/delegated-playback/README.md

 **Action:**
 1. Construct the payload containing the media URL and metadata.
-2. Hide your template's visual elements (e.g., `opacity: 0`).
+2. Dispatch the message to the parent window.

-3. Dispatch the message to the parent window.
+> **Note:** The player automatically handles hiding the creative when it takes over playback.
+You don't need to set opacity or hide elements manually.

 **Code Payload:**